 Sub-headings and Paragraph Length

 Readers like to see where the next idea begins.
 Use sub-headings for this.
-Proper heading tags are also essential for people who use screen-readers to help them navigate websites.
-Check your website theme or ask your web designer which heading tags you should use within your blog’s text.
-Within the blog text itself, people often use Heading 3 for the headings and Heading 4 for the sub-headings.
+Proper heading tags are also essential for people who use screen readers to help them navigate websites.
+Check your website theme or ask your web designer which heading tags to use within your blog’s text.
+Most people use Heading 2 for the headings and Heading 3 for the sub-headings.

 The paragraphs shouldn’t be too long, either.
 Aim for 100-200 words.
-If you change ideas, move to a new paragraph or a new heading.
+If you change ideas, move to a new paragraph or heading.
 Readers like a bit of white space.
-Think of it like organizing your bookshelf – don’t cram too many words in there.
+Think of it like organizing your bookshelf – don’t cram in too many words.

 Add Formatting to Help